-Of all the feedback the test participants gave, 94% was about design (complex, busy layout, lack of navigation aids, noring web design especially use of color, pop up adverts, slow introductions to site, small print, too much text, corporate look and feel, poor search facilities)
+Of all the feedback the test participants gave, 94% was about design (complex, busy layout, lack of navigation aids, boring web design, use of color, pop up adverts, slow introductions to the site, small print, too much text, corporate look and feel, poor search facilities)

 Key takeaway: Great design gets people to trust you and to stick around.
 Poor design creates mistrust and makes people leave.

 So if you want to make a good impression, where’s the best place to start?

 Differentiate your brand with design

 Are you chic, silly, sexy, savvy, smart, classic or what?
 How are you different from the competition?
 Do you purposefully try to communicate that through typography, images, and design as quickly as possible when a visitor lands on your website?

 There’s a balance between avoiding “innovative” design that can put off consumers and seeking out a unique visual style.
 Too often, companies in the same vertical adopt a “me-too” approach in their design aesthetic.
 Sometimes, competitive sites are so similar that, if you removed the logo from the site’s header, it’d be nearly impossible to distinguish one site from another.

 From what I’ve noticed, this is for 2 main reasons: